8ctavio/vergil/apps/docs/src/composables/useModel.md

 // Nested
 import { useModel, isModel, isModelWrapper } from '@8ctavio/vergil'

-const props = defineProps({
+const { modelValue } = defineProps({
     modelValue: {
         validator: v => isModel(v) || isModelWrapper(v),
         default: () => useModel()
     }
 })

-const model = useModel(props.modelValue)
+const model = useModel(modelValue)
 ```

 ### Listen to external model mutations

 When authoring a component, it may be required to perform certain operations only if the model value was programmatically mutated outside the component.
-For this purpose, a wrapped model has an `onMutated` callback registration method.
+For this purpose, a model has an `onMutated` callback registration method.
 It expects a function that will be called every time the original model object its programmatically mutated by writing to its `value` property.
 The callback function receives as a single argument the value assigned to the original model value.

 :::tip IMPORTANT
 If registered, the `onMutated` callback is responsible for updating the model value.